smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 2 - The First Stones.md

 They ascended in silence.
 The breathing followed them up through the levels.

 When they reached the surface, Nikias pulled Daedalus aside.
 His voice was low.
-"Should I report what the new architect said?"
+"Should I report what the assistant said?"

 Daedalus's hand found the compass in his pocket.
 Everyone serves something.
 "He said we should be deliberate in our work.
 That's not treason.
 That's craftsmanship."